 So, the translation scolds tell us: don’t domesticate, foreignize!
 Don’t bring the text to the reader; make the reader go to the text.
 Make the reader work, for in that work they will become alienated—however slightly—from their own linguistic and cultural context.
 And thus the reader, and the language itself, will grow beyond themselves.
 Despite my tone, this line of thinking is rich and compelling.
 It was first articulated 200 years ago by Friedrich Schleiermacher, and then grew—with the German and British romantics—into an aesthetic position that went far beyond the practices of translation.
 Eventually it became a foundation for the estrangement poetics of literary modernism.

 My point in mentioning estrangement is not to denounce it.
 But rather to historicize it.
-And to point out how odd it is that one particular literary technique—that emerged first within one philosophical-literary movements two centuries ago, and then another a century ago—would continue to dominate so much discourse on translation even in our present.
+And to point out how odd it is that one particular literary technique—that emerged first two centuries ago within particular philosophical-literary movements, and then another a century ago—would continue to dominate so much discourse on translation even in our present.
 Yet, to assert that literature should be modernist in style is like saying that every moment should be 1968.